carolinestyc/Election-Analysis/README.md

    Diana DeGette: 272,892 votes (73.81%)

    Raymon Anthony Doane: 11,606 votes (3.14%)
-* The Winner of the election is Diana DeGette who received 73.81% of the total vote with 272,892 votes.
+* The Winner of the election is Diana DeGette who received 73.81% of the total vote count with 272,892 votes.
 ## Challenge Overview
+Now that we know the general results by candidate, the Election Commission wants to know more information regarding the results by county.
+There are three (3) additional points of information that they requested:
+1. The voter turnout for each county.
+2. The percentage of votes from each county of the total count.
+3. The county with the highest turnout.

+This information will then be shared with Seth & Tom to communicate appropriately to the Election Commission.
 ## Challenge Summary